LamaCorp/graphalama/README.md

 There are quite a few things to note here.
-First of all, if we don't precise the position of the widgets, the will just stack verticaly n the center of the screen.
+First of all, if we don't precise the position of the widgets, the will just stack vertically in the center of the screen.
 Then, we can give any shape to a widget.
-Every widget can have any shape, we just need to pass it as the `shape` argument in the object initalisation.
+Every widget can have any shape, we just need to pass it as the `shape` argument in the object initialisation.
 Shapes are found in `graphalama.shapes`, they all accept the same parameters :
  - First the `size` of the widget, if none is given the widget will just fit its content
- - Then the argments for the specific shape, ie. the rounding of the rectangle, the equations of the parametric curve...
+ - Then the arguments for the specific shape, ie. the rounding of the rectangle, the equations of the parametric curve...
  - The `border` comes next, which specifies the width of the widget's border
  - Finally comes `min_size` and `max_size`, those are the minimum and maximum size the widget can take if the window is resized